-Microsoft Flow is an online service that automates workflows across various web services.
+Power Automate (formerly Microsoft Flow), is an online service that automates workflows across various web services.
 In addition to Microsoft products including Dynamics 365, Office 365 and SharePoint this also connects with third-party service including Dropbox, Google Drive and Survey Monkey.

-Using Flow, organisations can sync data between apps and deliver automated notifications including approval requests.
+Using Automate, organisations can sync data between apps and deliver automated notifications including approval requests.

 Dynamics 365 Workflow